 The game ends when the remaining numbers form an increasing sequence of or more numbers.
-The person who played the last turn (after which the sequence becomes increasing) wins the game.
+The person who played the turn that leaves an increasing sequence wins the game.

-For example, if the starting permutation might be .
-First, Alice chooses or (use for the example) leaving .
-Since this is a decreasing sequence, Bob can remove any number for optimum play (he will lose regardless).
+This is the starting permutation to analyze, .
+First, Alice chooses or .
+For the example, Alice chooses and leaves .
+Since this is a decreasing sequence, Bob can remove any number for optimum play.
+He will lose regardless.
 Alice then removes any number leaving an array of only one element.
 Since Alice removed the last element to create an increasing sequence, Alice wins.

 permutationGame has the following parameter:

 - int arr[n]: the starting permutation